What is ExpressRoute?

-Can I've one virtual network connected to more than one ExpressRoute circuit?
+Can a virtual network connect to more than one ExpressRoute circuit?

 Yes.
 You can link a single virtual network with up to four ExpressRoute circuits in the same location or up to 16 ExpressRoute circuits in different peering locations.

 Yes.
-If you haven't advertised default routes (0.0.0.0/0) or Internet route prefixes through the BGP session, you can connect to the Internet from a virtual network linked to an ExpressRoute circuit.
+If a default routes (0.0.0.0/0) or Internet route prefixes isn't advertised through the BGP session, you can connect to the Internet from a virtual network linked to an ExpressRoute circuit.

-Can I block Internet connectivity to virtual networks connected to ExpressRoute circuits?
+Can Internet traffic be blocked for virtual networks connected to ExpressRoute circuits?

 Yes.
-You can advertise default routes (0.0.0.0/0) to block all Internet connectivity to virtual machines deployed within a virtual network and route all traffic out through the ExpressRoute circuit.
+You can advertise a default route 0.0.0.0/0 to block all Internet connectivity to virtual machines deployed within a virtual network and route all traffic out through the ExpressRoute circuit.

-If the advertised route of 0.0.0.0/0 is withdrawn from the routes advertised (for example, due to an outage or misconfiguration), Azure will provide a system route to resources on the connected Virtual Network to provide connectivity to the internet.
+If the advertised route of 0.0.0.0/0 is withdrawn from the routes advertised due to an outage or a misconfiguration, Azure will provide a system route to resources on the connected Virtual Network to provide connectivity to the internet.
 To ensure egress traffic to the internet is blocked, it is recommended to place a Network Security Group on all subnets with an Outbound Deny rule for internet traffic.

 Can virtual networks linked to the same ExpressRoute circuit talk to each other?